kangzhai/RNAI-FRID/README.md

 # RNAI-FRID
-Efficient and enhanced complex feature for representing RNA-RNA interaction
+A novel feature representation method to generate the complex complex with information enhancement and dimension reduction for representing RNA-RNA interaction.